Alemu2502/reactjs-with-docker/README.md

 Deployed Testing:

-After deploying your project (e.g., on Netlify), test the contact form again to ensure it works in the live environment.
+After deploying your project (e.g., on Docker hub), test the contact form again to ensure it works in the live environment.

 ### Contributing